mrhgit/Miscellaneous/README.md

 # Miscellaneous
 Various topics of interest... to me, at least!

+## Process Low-Density Parity Check (LDPC) Belief Propagation Networks in CUDA on an NVIDIA GPU
+A belief propagation network is one (popular) algorithm used to process digital messages containing low-density parity check (LDPC) forward error correction (FEC).
+While not being "embarassingly" parallelizable, the algorithm can benefit from parallel execution using simple instructions and is therefore a candidate to run on a GPU.
+Some proof-of-concept code is contained [here](./LDPC_in_CUDA_ProofOfConcept).

 ## Turn Your Raspberry Pi into an [IR/Infrared Remote Control](./RaspberryPi_InfraredRemoteControl/)
 **UPDATE**: For lower cost, I've also implemented this on the Raspberry Pi Pico W using uasyncio.
 See bottom of post for details.